chris31415926535/pseudohouseholds/README.md

 population is concentrated at a single point, usually the region’s centroid.
-While this assumption can be valid for smaller regions like city blocks, it breaks in larger or rural regions where the population may be more dispersed, or regions with unnusual shapes that may not contain their own centroids.
+While this assumption can be valid for smaller regions like city blocks, it breaks in larger or rural regions where the population may be more dispersed, or regions with unusual shapes that may not contain their own centroids.

 ## The algorithm for creating pseudohouseholds